hnpsolutionone/ubercart-rec/README.md

 # Recommemder system
-A recommender system with ubercart and drupal7
+A recommender system integrated with ubercart and drupal7

-Note: Please create cron job to execute some tasks below for recommender system
+After installation (import database and config the setting.php file to connect to database), follow these steps to compute recommendations:

+1. Create cron job and add some drush command line to compute recommendations

-*/15 * * * * drush recommender-cron // 1.
-Run Drupal Cron to feed product purchase history into recommender.
+// 1.
+Run Drush command line to feed product purchase history into recommender.
 (Navigation to http://localhost/ubercart_rec/admin/config/system/computing/recommender and chose "Separately with Drush" option)
-*/20 * * * * drush customize-call // 2.
-Run Drupal Cron to add a computing command.
+*/15 * * * * drush recommender-cron

+// 2.
+Run Drush command line to add a computing command.
-*/25 * * * * drush recommender-run // 3.
-Run Drupal Cron to compute recommendations using
+*/20 * * * * drush customize-call

+// 3.
+Run Drush command line to compute recommendations using */25 * * * * drush recommender-run